-Amounts which are not assessable income and not exempt income have no implications for tax losses of previous years.
+Amounts that are not assessable income and not exempt income have no implications for tax losses of previous years.

 A payment you make to satisfy the retirement exemption requirements is not treated as a dividend nor a frankable distribution provided:

-- you are an interposed entity receiving a payment and passing that payment on, or
+- you are an interposed entity receiving payment and passing that payment on, or

 - you are a company making a payment to